aapae/aapae.github.io/pages/membership.md

 - $200 institutions
 - $25 concession: students and low income

-To join, download and complete a [membership form](/documents/2018 AAPAE Membership.pdf) and send it along with a cheque (for the appropriate amount) made payable to "AAPAE", or EFT (account details are on the form), or with your credit card details, to the following address:
+To join, download and complete a membership form ([pdf](/documents/2018 Membership and renewal.pdf) or [word](/documents/2018 Membership and renewal.docx)) and send it along with a cheque (for the appropriate amount) made payable to "AAPAE", or EFT (account details are on the form), or with your credit card details, to the following address:

 > AAPAE
 > C/o The Secretary